The Unsinkable Molly Brown (film): Box office

 The film set an opening week record at Radio City Music Hall in New York City, grossing $222,000 and became the number one film in the US that week.
 It went on to be the highest grossing film at the theater, with a 10-week gross of $2 million.

-Awards and honors
+Awards and nominations

 Home media

 Warner Home Video released the Region 1 DVD on September 19, 2000.
 The film is in anamorphic widescreen format with an audio track in English and subtitles in English and French.
 In 2016, Warner Archive released the film on Blu Ray.